DeepTempo/docs/docs/snow_commandRef.md

 Parameters:
 - `None`

-Purpose: Classifies MITRE techniques  for a table of known anomalies sourced from the Tempo app or other systems
+Purpose: Classifies MITRE tactics for a table of known anomalies sourced from the Tempo app or other systems

 ## Automated Detection